joemcmahon/go-blocktor/README.md

 ## How to use

-List of all Tor exit nodes from the past 16 hours that can contact xxx.xxx.xxx.xxx on port 80 and 443.
+Load list of all Tor exit nodes from the past 16 hours that can contact xxx.xxx.xxx.xxx on port 80 and 443 and block.

 ```
 $ sudo ./blocktor -address xxx.xxx.xxx.xxx
 ```

-List of all Tor exit nodes from the past 16 hours that can contact xxx.xxx.xxx.xxx on port 80 and 443 and load script with initials rules.
+Load script with initials rules.

 ``` bash
 $ sudo ./blocktor -address xxx.xxx.xxx.xxx -initial-rules ./init.sh # default is ./start.sh